Advice for undergraduate students

 Lots of people have found work this way.
 Often you will have to start by working for free, but once you've established your value you may be able to get paid.
 But remember: the value here isn't the money, it's the experience.

 There are also research opportunities outside NYU.
-Federal Reserve banks typically have both summer internships and full-time research positions for students who graduate.
+Federal Reserve banks typically have both summer internships and full-time research assistant positions for students after graduation.
 Fed jobs are an established route to success: students who do this for a couple years often move to good jobs in industry or apply to graduate school.
+Many universities offer similar opportunities.

 Q7.
 Should I take economics courses?

 It's up to you, there are many routes to success.
-But economics provides a solid foundation whether you want to work in consulting, financial services, marketing -- or lots of other areas.
-NYU is blessed with two unusually strong economics groups, one at Stern, the other in the College of Arts and Science, as well as a world-class finance group.
+We think economics provides a solid foundation whether you want to work in consulting, financial services, marketing -- or lots of other areas.
+If data provides information, economics provides a context for interpreting information.
+NYU is blessed with two unusually strong economics groups -- one at Stern, the other in the College of Arts and Science -- as well as a world-class finance group.
 It's a resource you might want to take advantage of, whether you choose it as a concentration or just take a few courses.

 Q8.
 How does the economics concentration work?

-I wish I knew!
 The place to start is your advisor.
-If that doesn't work to your satisfaction, my recommendation would be to speak to Professors Wachtel and Foudy.
+If that doesn't work to your satisfaction, speak to Professors Foudy and Wachtel.